 Share content on various platforms, so that people know you are active in all of them.
 Use social media sharing widgets and tools on your website to enable users to share your work easily.

 Use social media management tools

 There are a lot of social media management tools available now that can make your life easier when it comes to managing multiple social media profiles.
 Most of these tools let you create posts and publish them on various platforms in one go.
 You can also create posts in advance and schedule them for later.
-Check out this list of the top 20 social media marketing tools.

 Be Active Everywhere

 This is probably the most challenging part – maintaining all those online accounts all at once, being active everywhere.
 If you are the only person in your business, then maybe you can take some time off and make at least one update daily.
 Alternatively, you can always have someone else to help you manage your business online once it has grown enough.

 5. Get in Touch with Influencers

 Reach out to influencers in the photography industry through social media.
 Try to contact them personally in some events or send them emails and take their advice on your work.
 Send them the link to your portfolio website and samples of your work.

 The first few days or months after entering freelance photography can be a little frustrating but hold onto your belief.
 Promotion is the key to capturing leads and creating a credible presence.
 There are two ways in which you can approach online advertising: unpaid and paid.

 Before we discuss the vast realm of online promotion, there are plenty of ways to market yourself without the help of the internet.
 Meet as many people as you can, and tell them what you do.
 Visit free events and gallery openings where there are people who have similar interests.
 There are charity events you can go to; open seminars and political events can also have great opportunities.
 Talk to the event organizers and tell them about your photography.
 Always carry some of your photographs with you; and share a link of your online portfolio website.